 Greater than 5 years

-Former Chartered members whose membership has lapsed for more than 5 years will be required to complete the Chartered Membership assessment process.
+Former Chartered members whose membership has lapsed for more than 5 years will be required to complete the Stage Two Competency assessment process.
 Please refer to the eChartered page.
 When you log into eChartered, you may not be able to see any pathways.
 Please contact the eChartered Team if this occurs.

 any documents double-sided